Fringed by Blackwattle and Rozelle Bays, Glebe was first settled in the late 1820s, making it one of Sydney's oldest suburbs.

 Modern Glebe has retained many of its grand Victorian homes, Federation houses and modest workers cottages.
 These contribute to the unique character of the suburb.
 Because of its proximity to the city, the harbour and the University of Sydney, there has been a considerable revival of interest in the area.
 As a peninsula community, Glebe has a village environment with which residents very strongly identify.

-Glebe is an exciting place for residents and visitors alike.
-With its long history of bohemian lifestyle, activism and intellectual pursuits, Glebe s reputation as an alternative suburb is well-founded.
+With its long history of bohemian lifestyle, activism and intellectual pursuits, Glebe's reputation as an alternative suburb is well-founded.
 Glebe has managed to maintain its village atmosphere despite the hum drum of city life just minutes away.
 Glebe Point Road is the main road through Glebe, featuring a huge range of quirky shops and cafes, well known for its variety of ethnic cuisine, possibly one of the most diverse in Sydney.

 The popular Glebe Markets is held every Saturday and is known as an alternative markets for the alternative lifestyle goods that are offered.
 There is a strong cafe culture in Glebe as well as a large range of budget eats to hidden bars and old-world pubs, there is something to make everybody happy here.